wannabecoffeenerd/hypotrochoid-wdt-visualization/README.md

 # hypotrochoid-wdt-visualization
-Visualizing needle trajectories for the spirograph wdt tool
+Visualizing needle trajectories for the hypotrochoid wdt tool